 Image of Emma Smith with one of her children.
 Most likely David Hyrum Smith.

-The last of Emma’s children to die in infancy, this little boy was stillborn on February 6, 1842, in Nauvoo, just two years before his father would be killed.
+The last of Joseph and Emma’s children to die in infancy, this little boy was stillborn on February 6, 1842, in Nauvoo, just two years before his father would be killed.

 David Hyrum Smith

-Born in November 1844, nearly 5 months after Joseph and Hyrum’s martyrdom, David never knew his father, or the uncle for whom he was partly named after.
+Born in November 1844, nearly five months after Joseph and Hyrum’s martyrdom, David never knew his father or the uncle for whom he was named.
 He was 3 when Emma remarried and 16 when his brother began the Reorganized Church of Jesus Christ of Latter-day Saints.
 He was ordained an elder in the RLDS church in 1863.

 He married Clara Charlotte Hartshorn in May 1870 and had one child, a son, with her.
 He was called to serve as the second counselor to his brother Joseph Smith III in the RLDS church presidency, but his declining mental health led his family to place him in the Illinois State Hospital for the Insane in 1877.
 He remained a patient there until he died in August 1904 at age 59.